davekinkead/thesis/chapters/01/chapter.md

 What are the key problems in democracy - making causal claims

+This thesis proposes and attempts to justify a new computational methodology for philosophy - _argumentum in silico_.

-This thesis is both an argument for great use of computational methods in philosopy, as well as a demonstration of how it can be used.
+This thesis is both an argument for greater use of computational methods in philosopy, as well as a demonstration of how it can be used.
 In the proceding chapters, I offer multiple examples of computational approaches to political philosophy, each one a challenge to the claims of democratic authority.

 This is also, I believe, the world's first computer executable philosophy thesis.

 Here's what I think my thesis could look like.....

-## Philosophy & Simulation
+## Philsophy & Method

-Methodology.
-A lit review and justification of computational approaches to political philosophy.

-## A New Challenge to the Jury Theorem

-This chapter introduces a new challenge to the Jury Theorem.
-Condorcet's Jury Theorem (CJT) proves that the likelihood of a simple majority vote on some issue being correct increases to certainty as the number of voters increases to infinity, assuming that the average voter competence is better than 50%.

-Demonstrating that the assumption of voter competence holds true in real life proves difficult however.
-Ascertaining voter competence empirically requires some independent way of determining the what correct choice is in actual fact.
-Yet if this can be known independently, using CJT to justify democracy becomes redundant.
-Instead, voter competence is simply presumed by appealing to the the Principle of Charity.
-After all, if randomly flipping a coin yields at 50% likelihood of being correct on a binary issue, the addition of even a modicum of reason should increase that likelihood at least a little.

-Using computer simulation, I advance Goodin & Estlund's argument for the persuasiveness of democratic majorities and show that diversity of voter competence undermines the Principle of Charity.
-To have any plausibility, the PoC should apply equally to indistinguishable polities.
-This is not the case however.
-Even if the assumptions of CJT hold true for one polity, it is unlikely they hold true for other indistinguishable polities.
-Thus, we have even less reason to support the Principle of Charity than previously thought.

-(Alternatively, I show whenever choices about inclusion need to be made, CDT assumptions don't necessarily hold internally even when they are true externally.)

-## Instrumental Incompatibility.
+## Democracy and Borders

 Many accounts of democracy justify political authority by reference to the outcomes of democratic processes.
 Democracy brings about good things.
 These outcomes might be judged according to some content independent criteria - that say, democracy tracks the truth.
 They might be judged according to some content relative criteria - that democracy maximises individual preferences.
 Or they might be judged according to some content-indifferent criteria - that democracy improves the moral character of its citizens.